-EXXARO'S RESPONSE OR CONTRIBUTION South Africa's national strategy is to address poverty, unemployment and inequality because of the legacy of apartheid.
-In response to this, Exxaro has a comprehensive enterprise and supplier development (ESD) programme that seeks to foster job creation in the local communities where we have a footprint.
+South Africa's national strategy is to address poverty, unemployment and inequality because of the legacy of Apartheid.
+In response to this, Exxaro has a comprehensive enterprise and supplier development (ESD) programme that seeks to foster job creation in those local communities in which we have a footprint.
 The ESD programme supports the establishment of entrepreneurs and small businesses through grants and loans, investment and training.
-Our strategy is to seek opportunities in the agri sector as part of the food-energy-water nexus strategy of Exxaro.
-Our focus for the future is specifically on agricultural and land management opportunities to supply food and enable small enterprises to produce and sell agricultural produce.
-Furthermore, our future focus is also on renewable energy projects.
-For our water projects refer to SDG 6.

-RELATED MEASURABLE OUTCOMES During 2018 Exxaro funded 24 beneficiaries for R186 million.
+During 2019 Exxaro funded 31 entrepreneurship beneficiaries by means of grants and low-interest loans totalling R171 million.
 These funds were used by the beneficiaries to financially strengthen their enterprises.
 Exxaro has also provided non-financial support to further ensure the economic sustainability and growth of the small enterprises.
-Exxaro has also entered into a partnership to produce insectbased protein as animal feed.
+An additional 61 small, medium and micro enterprises (SMMEs) were supported through our social and labour plans.
+In total, R20 million in funding was released for this purpose.
+End hunger, achieve food security and improved nutrition, and promote sustainable agriculture.

+Our strategy is to seek opportunities in the agricultural sector.
+This forms part of Exxaro's food-energy-water nexus strategy.
+Our focus for the future is specifically on fostering agricultural and land management opportunities to supply food and enable small enterprises to produce and sell agricultural produce.
+Furthermore, our future focus is on renewable energy projects.
+For our water projects, refer to SDG 6.
+Exxaro has also entered into a partnership to produce insect-based protein as animal feed.
 Exxaro has entered into a partnership to introduce innovative water leakage technology to the market.
 The technology allows water pipe leaks to be sealed without the need for excavation.
-The direct benefit of the approach is to reduce water losses from the municipal supply side up to the consumer.
+The direct benefit of the approach is to reduce water losses from the municipal supply side right up to the consumer.
+UN SDG Exxaro's response or contribution Related measurable outcomes Ensure healthy lives and promote wellbeing for all, at all ages.

-Our Local Communities

-UN SDG

-3. Ensure healthy lives and promote wellbeing for all at all ages